alkampfergit/personal-blog/codewrecks/content/post/old/2009/03/adapting-a-model-to-make-binding-simpler.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 Customers gets immediately loaded (Reinit Method), the interesting thing is that the LazyPartitionedCollection for typology Id is initialized with a function that calls the service to load typologies for current customer, actually no typology gets loaded.
-Another interesting thing is that using the CollectionViewSource Iâ€™m able to retrieve the default view for the Customer list.
+Another interesting thing is that using the CollectionViewSource I'm able to retrieve the default view for the Customer list.

 {{< highlight CSharp "linenos=table,linenostart=1" >}}
 void cvCustomers_CurrentChanged(object sender, EventArgs e)